 But don’t skip the tomato paste, it adds wonderful flavor.
 (Make sure it is of very high quality, I’ve tested so many and can assure you that not every tomato paste is the same.)

-- Honey - I also added a little honey here to make the sauce even richer and intensify other flavors.
-For an alterative, you could use maple syrup or brown sugar.
-Or leave it out completely.
+- Honey – A little honey makes the sauce richer and balances the flavors.
+Maple syrup or brown sugar work too—or just leave it out if you prefer.

 Want to Save This Recipe?